Former city minister Lord Myners dies aged 73

 He also held directorships of companies including NatWest, Coutts & Co, Lloyds of London, the Bank of New York and Singapore’s sovereign wealth fund, as well as a membership of the Court of the Bank of England.

-At the same time he was elevated to the House of Lords as Lord Myners of Truro in the County of Cornwall, and later became a crossbench peer.
+As Lord Myners of Truro, in the County of Cornwall, he was elevated to the House of Lords, and later became a crossbench peer.

 The statement from his family said: “With great sadness we announce the loss of our beloved father Lord Paul Myners (1948-2022).